telerik/ajax-docs/api/server/Telerik.Web.UI/SearchBoxEventArgs.md

 ###  Value `String`

 Gets or sets the value of the referenced item in the  control when the event is raised.

-###  DataItem `Object`

-Gets or sets the dataItem object of the referenced item in the  control when the event is raised.